Omen (Soulfly album): Songs

 "Rise of the Fallen" features Static-X-like riff with cyber tones, then a sitar signals the beginning of death metal riff.
 The song features Greg Puciato of The Dillinger Escape Plan.
 "Great Depression" plays such thrashy riff that it sounded like train derailing, before abruptly settling down into Hellhammer-like riff for chorus.
 "Kingdom" is a unique song for Soulfly due to melodic vocals by Max Cavalera.
 "Vulture Culture" is a rhyming song title that has hints of Nailbomb sounds and punky riffs.

 Track listing

-All songs composed by Max Cavalera, except "Rise of the Fallen" by Max Cavalera and Greg Puciato, "Lethal Injection" by Max Cavalera and Tommy Victor.
+All lyrics and music are written by Max Cavalera, except where noted.